orbeon/orbeon-forms-doc/form-runner/api/persistence/revision-history.md

 A client can call the API using paging, to obtain smaller chunks of the revision history.
 A first request can, for example, use `page-number=1` and `page-size=10`.
 If the response indicates that there are more items, the client can then call the API again with `page-number=2` and `page-size=10`, and so on.

-[SINCE Orbeon Forms 2025.1] When `include-diffs` is set to `true`, the response will include a `<diffs>` element within each `<document>` element (except for the original/oldest revision), showing the differences between that revision and the previous one.
+[\[SINCE Orbeon Forms 2025.1\]](/release-notes/orbeon-forms-2025.1.md) When `include-diffs` is set to `true`, the response will include a `<diffs>` element within each `<document>` element (except for the original/oldest revision), showing the differences between that revision and the previous one.
 The `lang` parameter specifies which language to use for control labels in the diffs.
 If not specified, the API will use the language specified by the [`oxf.fr.default-language` property](/configuration/properties/form-runner.md#default-language) or the fist language available in the form definition.
 The `truncation-size` parameter limits the length of diff values to prevent overly large responses.

 #### Examples